Expungement Attorney in Louisiana

 If it’s been more than ten years since you completed your sentence and any parole or probation, you haven’t been convicted of any crimes in the meantime, and you haven’t already had another felony conviction expunged, your felony criminal records may be eligible for expungement.
 You might also be able to have your records expunged if your conviction was set aside pursuant to a deferred prosecution agreement.
 The felony conviction expungement lawyer at Whiddon Criminal Defense can walk you through your options and help you get relief from your felony conviction.

-DWI/DUI Expungement
+DWI/DUI Expungements

 DWIs are among the most common crimes that we see clients hoping to expunge in Monroe, Louisiana.
 If you have a DWI/OWI/DUI conviction on your record, it can affect your personal and professional life.
 You are not alone.